William-Edwards-STFC/ep_dg_auth/README.md

 with COPY config/datagateway-dataview-settings.json /usr/local/apache2/htdocs/
 ```

+## Installation based on Ubunto 20.04 Focal no gui
+I tried to use centos 8 in the office with Patrick but I couldn't get nginx to work on it.
+This isn't to say that it won't work but the instructions listed here will not work with it.
+Due to an issue with etherpad as someone has pushed commits that break the use of plugins you will need to pull an older branch such as fix-admintests - I used this branch on 02/09/2023 and it was working.

 ## Reccommended setup

 After cloning etherpad you need to move the settings from this repository to the etherpad folder in your VM